Rheumatoid Arthritis Life Insurance Cover

 This means the body’s immune system, which produces antibodies to destroy viruses and foreign bacteria, mistakes its tissue as foreign and fires antibodies to attack it, causing inflammation.

-With RA, inflammation primarily occurs at the lining of the joints and can affect virtually any joint in the body, depending on the case.
+With RA, inflammation primarily occurs at the joints’ linings and can affect virtually any joint in the body, depending on the case.

-Symptoms most often occur first in peripheral joints like the hands, feet, and wrists, presenting as fluctuating pain, loss of strength and stiffness, or a feeling of particular stiffness in the morning.
+Symptoms most often occur first in peripheral joints, such as the hands, feet, and wrists, presenting as fluctuating pain, weakness, and stiffness, or a feeling of stiffness in the morning.

 Due to the nature of RA, the symptoms will likely come and go.
-The times when symptoms relapse are known as ‘flare-ups’ and are caused by increased blood flow to the area around the joint.
+Relapses of symptoms are known as ‘flare-ups’ and are caused by increased blood flow to the area around the joint.

 The joints become red, warm, and painful as fluid gathers around them and the ligaments are forced to stretch.